neozhang307/SyncMicrobenchmark/README.md

 * m(avelaun) s(avelaun): mean and standard variation of average latency of each launch function, compute with m(laun)/rep
 * m(addl) s(addl): mean and standard variation of average additional latency for each additional launch function.
 By default this code use repeat 1 times and 128 times and compute by m(ttl_128)-m(ttl_1)/(128-1)

-By using "additional latency", it will be possible to eliminate the overhead of synchronization (which is really not neglitable when considering kernel overhead) and other unrelated parts.
-Details is explained in the Use_Microbenchmark_To_Better_Understand_The_Overhead_Of_CUDA_Kernels__Poster_.pdf in the same folder.
+By using "additional latency", it will be possible to eliminate the overhead of synchronization (which is not negligible when considering kernel overhead) and other unrelated parts.
+Details are explained in the Use_Microbenchmark_To_Better_Understand_The_Overhead_Of_CUDA_Kernels__Poster_.pdf in the same folder.

 #### Sleep Kernel (Fused Sleep Kernels to test the kernel overhead when kernel execution latency is long enough)
 * method: the method to do kernel launch \[traditional_launch|cooperative_launch|multi_cooperative_launch|single_omp_traditional_launch\]
-* GPUCount: how many gpu involved
+* GPUCount: how many GPU involved
 * rep: repeat calling launch function times for both the basic kernel and the fused kernel.
 * blk: griddim
 * thrd: blockdim